FlexFringe: Modeling Software Behavior by Learning Probabilistic Automata: Conclusion

 \section{Conclusion}

-We presented how to use FlexFringe in order to learn probabilistic finite state automata (PDFAs).
-It can learn these using a variety of methods such as EDSM, Alergia, RPNI, MDI, AIC, and with different search strategies.
-The kinds of automata and/or the used evaluation function can be changed by adding a single file to the code base.
+FlexFringe provides efficient implementations of key state-merging algorithms, including optimizations to get improved results in practice.
+We presented how to use FlexFringe to learn probabilistic finite state automata (PDFAs) and demonstrated the improvement over a standard implementation of the famous Alergia algorithm on the PAutomaC dataset.
+FlexFringe can learn these using various methods such as EDSM, Alergia, RPNI, MDI, AIC, and different search strategies, and can be used to compare these methods.
+The kinds of automata and the used evaluation function can be changed by adding a single file to the code base.
 All that is needed is to specify when a merge is inconsistent and what score to assign to a possible merge.
-The main restriction compared to existing tools is that the learned models have to be deterministic.
-This is an invariant we use to speed-up the state-merging algorithm.
+Compared to existing tools, the main restriction is that the learned models have to be deterministic.
+This is an invariant we use to speed up the state-merging algorithm.
+Although deterministic models can approximate non-deterministic ones, as our results on the PAutomaC dataset demonstrate, it can be better to learn a non-deterministic model when the data comes from a non-deterministic system.

-FlexFringe obtains excellent results on prediction and anomaly tasks thanks to our optimizations.
-Moreover, the learned models provide clear insight into the inner workings of black-box software systems.
+FlexFringe obtains competitive results on prediction and anomaly tasks thanks to our optimizations.
+Moreover, the learned models can provide insight into the inner workings of black-box software systems.
 On trace prediction, our results show FlexFringe performs especially well when the data are generated from a deterministic system.
-On anomaly detection, the model produced by FlexFringe outperforms an existing method based on neural networks while requiring only seconds of run-time to learn.
-We believe its excellent performance is due to properties of software data such as little noise and determinism favoring automaton models.
+On anomaly detection performance, the model produced by FlexFringe is competitive with an existing method based on neural networks while requiring only seconds of run-time to learn.
+We believe this is due to software data properties such as little noise and determinism, which favor automaton models.